If we don’t win, you don’t pay.

 U.S. Marine

-During the COVID-19 pandemic, many California businesses reported increased business thanks to the use of contactless, autonomous delivery robots, including drones.
+During the COVID-19 pandemic, many California businesses reported increased business thanks to contactless, autonomous delivery robots, including drones.
 Heavier, automated delivery trucks are already being tested.
 However, as these automated and human-navigated robots become more prevalent, legal questions will likely arise when accidents occur.
 For instance, who would be legally responsible if an autonomous delivery robot accident happened?

 Are there rights to sue in civil court, and if so, who?
 Who is held criminally at fault?
-Below, the personal injury attorneys at Ehline Law will answer your important legal questions about delivery companies, robots, drone laws, drone injuries and how to recover compensation for future medical expenses, past and present pain and suffering, and more.
+Below, the personal injury attorneys at Ehline Law will answer your important legal questions about delivery companies, robots, drone laws, drone injuries, how to recover compensation for future medical expenses, past and present pain and suffering, and more.

 Drones are Ground-Based Robots (UGVs) Too!